AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

     - **Description**: User logs in to IntelliDish using the authentication service with his/her credentials.
     - **Primary actor(s)**: User, Authentication Service.
     - **Main success scenario**:
         - **1**.
-The user inputs his/her credentials into the authentication service log-in page.
+The user clicks "Sign In" on the home page and enters their credentials on the authentication service login page.
         - **2**.
 The authentication service system validates the user's credentials.
         - **3**.
 The user successfully logs in to IntelliDish and starts using the system.
     - **Failure scenario(s)**: